face-alignment-group-of-ahucs/SHN-based-2D-face-alignment/README.md

 Python3

 ## data
-1. You need to download the annotations files which have been processed from [OneDrive](https://1drv.ms/u/s!AiWjZ1LamlxzdmYbSkHpPYhI8Ms).
+1. You need to download the annotations files which have been processed.

-2. You need to download images (300W, AFLW, WFLW) from official websites and then put them into `images` folder for each dataset.
+2. You need to download images (300W, AFLW, WFLW) from official websites and then put them into `data` folder for each dataset.

 Your `data` directory should look like this: